 \section{Abstract}

-We consider the inverse problem of reconstructing the conductivity function in a hyperbolic equation using single space-time domain noisy observations of the solution on the backscattering boundary of the computational domain.
+We consider an inverse problem of reconstructing the conductivity function in a hyperbolic equation using single space-time domain noisy observations of the solution on the backscattering boundary of the computational domain.
 We formulate our inverse problem as an optimization problem and use Lagrangian approach to minimize the corresponding Tikhonov functional.
 We present a theorem of a local strong convexity of our functional and derive error estimates between computed and regularized as well as exact solutions of this functional, correspondingly.
-We also show, why gradient method for minimizing the Tikhonov functional will converge.

-In numerical simulations we apply domain decomposition finite element/finite difference method for minimization of the Lagrangian.
+In numerical simulations we apply domain decomposition finite element-finite difference method for minimization of the Lagrangian.
 Our computational study shows efficiency of the proposed method in the reconstruction of the conductivity function in three dimensions.